 - 5 BONUS Tutorial: How to Build A 5 Gallon Bucket Hydroelectric Generator

-Below is an excellent video from ‘Off Road/Off Grid’ detailing their DIY water wheel generator.
+Below is an excellent video detailing a DIY water wheel generator.

 The ‘Build It Solar’ and the ‘Off-Road/Off Grid’ DIY water wheel generators are just two examples of water wheel generators.
 There are several different varieties of generators that utilize running water sources in different ways.
 Basically, the running water still turns the wheel on each model, but the wheels are positioned differently in the running water.
 There are ‘stream’, ‘undershot’, ‘breastshot’ and ‘backshot’ water wheels to choose from… Here is an excellent explanation of each type of water wheel, together with the pros and cons and efficiencies etc.